 Despite not being "a huge fan of face wipes because they don’t always clean the face thoroughly and they leave behind a lot of residue," Joanna Vargas, celebrity facialist and founder of Joanna Vargas Salons and Skincare Collection, recommends these cruelty-free and biodegradable wipes the most.
 "I love the Kaia Natural Juicy Bamboo face wipes because they have vitamin E and C, amino acids, and honey to hydrate and soothe the skin.
 Plus, they are natural, and they have a lot of nutrition for the skin in them.
 They don't leave a lot of residue on the skin and they are great for taking off makeup."

 Elizabeth Tanzi, MD, founder and director of Capital Laser & Skin Care and assistant clinical professor, department of dermatology at the George Washington University Medical Center, reiterates the importance of cleansing with a traditional formula at night.
 You should use facial wipes to remove stubborn makeup areas or "refresh only."
 She recommends any product made for sensitive skin since they have less harsh and irritating chemicals.
-Try these Greek Yoghurt wipes from Korres, which are suitable for all skin types (including sensitive) and even help calm inflammation and redness.
+Try these So Nurturing wipes from Ole Henriksen, which are suitable for all skin types (including sensitive) and even help hydrate and soothe the skin.